lk-geimfari/mimesis/README.rst

      :alt: Python version

 Mimesis (`/mɪˈmiːsɪs <https://mimesis.name/en/master/about.html#what-does-name-mean>`_) is a robust data generator for Python that can produce a wide range of fake data in various languages.
-This tool is useful for populating testing databases, creating fake API endpoints, generating JSON and XML files with custom structures, and anonymizing production data, among other purposes.
+This tool is useful for populating testing databases, creating fake API endpoints, filling pandas ``DataFrames``, generating JSON and XML files with custom structures, and anonymizing production data, among other purposes.

 Installation
 ------------